devbutant/symfony-rest-api-template/README.md

 ## Configuration

 _Environment:_
-Environment variables can be configured in the .env file.
+Environment variables can be configured in the .env or .env.local file.
 Make sure to set the appropriate variables for your development environment, such as database connection, JWT_PASSPHRASE etc..